Revival Coaching Circles

 Session 2: Limitations and Patterns

-Accept that there is a finite limit to things you can do, uncover your go-to mindsets and patterns, experiment with a different way of thinking.
+Accept that there is a finite limit to things you can do, uncover your go-to mindsets and patterns, and try on different ways of thinking.

 -